open-footprint/plugin/README.md

 * Start building a picture of your activity.
 * Show activity on dashboard, like Google Analytics with ability to drill-down to specific points.

-### Todo

-* Need to figure out how to create account locally inside the browser eco-system, via local storage.
-* Research libraries available to help build package.
-* Brainstorm any concerns, other ways of achieving the end goal.

 ## Prerequisites

 - git